DEADLINE EXTENDED:CFP Trans/Formations of Arabic Literary Theory

 Trans/Formations of Arabic Literary Theory

-Hosted by the Institute for Comparative Literature and Society at Columbia University and the Sheikh Zayed Book Award Committee.
+Hosted by the Columbia University (Institute for Comparative Literature and Society) and the Sheikh Zayed Book Award Committee.

 Preliminary Virtual Discussion Panel:

 March 19, 2021, (10 am EST/New York time) Arabic Literary Theory: Prospects and Limits [ Meeting is at capacity.
 Registration is now closed.]

 First in-person Session:

 *June 27-30, 2021, Columbia University Global Center, Reid Hall, Paris

 *December, 1-3, 2021, Columbia University

 Please see the guidelines for participating and additional information below

 [*Dates subject to change due to current health situation.]

 The primary focus of this conference is on Arabic literary theory, engaging with its development from the pre-modern era up to the present.
 Literary Theory is not limited to the classical or premodern reading of poetics and adab, but also inclusive, and very strongly, of transformations since the late nineteenth century.
 It is a navigation among the fields of culture industry, circulation, dissemination, authorship, copyright issues, arts, cyberspace.